Monoamine oxidase inhibitors (MAOIs) for depression

 MAOIs are often not the first choice of antidepressant because they are associated with many side effects.
 Some of these side effects include:

-- low blood pressure;
+- low blood pressure when standing up;

 - dry mouth;

-- insomnia or lethargy;
+- insomnia (trouble sleeping);

 - blurred vision;